WHAT YOU WILL NEED

 If there are no other symptoms, red urine is usually due to pigmentation from the food, colouring the urine red or brown.
 Dandelions can often cause this as well as apple bark from twigs and branches, and it is nothing to worry about.
 However, check that the water bottle is working properly, especially in the winter months when water may become frozen in the spout.
 If unsure, seek veterinary advice as sometimes red urine may indicate the presence of blood, possibly due to a bladder/uterine problem.

 Rabbits soiled with droppings or urine are at high risk from this condition – flies lay their eggs on any area of the rabbit that is wet or dirty (especially around the genital area) and the resulting maggots eat into its flesh with very distressing and often fatal consequences.
 This is particularly common in the summer months, so check your rabbit daily if it is at higher risk as the fly eggs hatch in under 12 hours.
 A rabbit with maggots must be taken to the vet immediately.
 Healthy rabbits that are not dirty around the back end, leaking urine, or obese will not get fly strike, so there is absolutely no need to check a rabbit daily unless it fits into one of these categories (or unless it has a one-off bout of soft droppings as can sometimes happen).
 A rabbit that has significant health issues clearly needs to be checked and appropriate medication such as Rear-Guard applied, but sadly even checking a rabbit twice a day would not necessarily be enough to save a rabbit as some go into shock within a very short time indeed once the maggots hatch, and fly eggs are often not spotted (they can be tiny, depending on the type of fly concerned).
 It is vital that with a rabbit in the high risk category the appropriate steps must be taken to address the cause of the problem, as many cases are caused by incorrect diet or too much quantity of dried food or vegetables.
 However, E. cuniculi, arthritis, infection, tumours and dental disease can all play a part in causing leakage problems and this is not so straight forward to rectify.
 In most cases with rabbits that do not like being handled (and that is the majority), the bond between owner and rabbit can be put under severe strain if they are checked even once a day, never mind twice, and a balance has to be reached.
-As I said earlier, healthy rabbits do not get fly strike, so there is no need to put such rabbit through the trauma of checking without good reason.
+As I said earlier, healthy clean rabbits do not get fly strike, so there is no need to put such rabbit through the trauma of checking without good reason.
 Rabbits are basically wild creatures and still retain their basic instincts that if they are up off the ground being held, this usually means bad news (a fox’s dinner perhaps), and this must be taken into account when any contact is needed.
 Clearly there are some rare individuals who do not seem to mind being held (or tolerate it is perhaps a better phrase) but they are so rare that I have to base the information on the website for the majority.
 The photo below shows the damaged skin of a rabbit that has recovered from flystrike.
 Eventually the sores will heal but the skin will be permanently scarred.

 The most common reason why a rabbit scratches a lot is that it has some kind of insect infestation (parasite) such as fleas, mites or lice.
 Here is a quick guide to help you identify what insect you are dealing with, as the treatment is different depending on what the problem is.
 Once you have identified the problem, you then need to seek the correct medication, and you may be best to contact your vet to confirm your diagnosis and be guided as to the best treatment.
 Basically, fleas usually show up more as tiny black grit droppings in the base of the fur, and sometimes you will see a flea as well but more often than not it is the black grit you see, and treatment for fleas is usually with a product called Advantage, but your vet may supply a different medication.
 If it is fur mites you will see tiny moving specs of dust in the fur if you move the fur backwards, and treatment for that can also be by using Advantage or Xenex spot on.
 If it is the burrowing mite (more on this below) you will not see any insects at all, but you will see at least one patch of thick flaky dandruff close to the skin, often at the nape of the neck or around the rump area.
 Treatment for this is usually with Ivermectin injection or spot on.
 Lice are small but long insects and are clearly visible in the fur, often around the tail area but can be anywhere, and treatment with Advantage is usually effective, or a pet insecticidal shampoo or powder.
 For any of these parasite problems, you also have to treat the accommodation too, as eggs and larvae will have dropped to the floor and will be ready and waiting to reinfect the rabbit again so a suitable spray needs to be used in all the areas that the rabbit usually goes in.
 If you have more than one rabbit, the chances are high that they will be infected too, so you will need to treat all rabbits and guinea pigs in the area, otherwise the reinfection will just keep on happening.
 Bear in mind that fleas can be spread easily from cats and dogs to rabbits, so if fleas are the problem you will need to treat any other pet in the household too, as well as carpets and furnishings.